Rereading My Childhood — The Baby-Sitters Club #16: Jessi’s Secret Language

 Anyway, back to the book.
 Jessi finally meets Matt and Mrs. Braddock teaches Jessi some basic signs that Jessi will need immediately.
 The BSC member leaves excited to learn the new language.

-Sometimes we forget about the people around those with a disability.
+Sometimes we forget about the people around a disability.
 Haley just wants to be normal, but her brother makes that impossible.
 She shouldn’t take it out on Matt, of course, but her anger is understandable.
-And Jessi empathizes with her isolation, being the only black family in Stoneybrook.
+And Jessi empathizes with her isolation, being a part of the only black family in Stoneybrook.

 Jessi finally has her first real baby-sitting job with Matt and Haley Braddock.
 After their snack and the announcement of Jessi’s signing name (the fingerspelling for “J” combined with the sign for dancing, which is adorable), Jessi takes the kids over to the Pikes’, which seems to be the first thing every new family has to do in Stoneybrook.
 Turns out the Barretts are also visiting the Pikes’ house.
 They all seem to get along, including Matt, and Haley teaches them to sign the word for “stupid.”

-Later, Mallory and Dawn baby-sit for the Pikes’, which starts with a song that makes Margo Pike throw up (that spaghetti one — it’s really not gross by today’s standards).
-The kids are sent to a rec room, where they are suspiciously quiet.
+Later, Mallory and Dawn babysit for the Pikes’, which starts with a song that makes Margo Pike throw up (that spaghetti one — it’s really not gross by today’s standards).
+The kids are sent to the rec room, where they are suspiciously quiet.
 It turns out they are arguing with each other in their secret, made-up, sign language.